- Home

 You’ve found a better price

 You may have been shopping around and found a better rate at a different carrier.
 As always, it’s best to switch to a new policy prior to cancelling your current one to avoid a lapse in coverage.
 It’s best to make these types of switches near the end of your policy term.
 This helps you avoid any early cancellation fees.
+Maintaining timely payments of insurance premiums is crucial to avoid higher rates in the future and potential policy cancellation.
 If you’re planning on comparing prices with different carriers, start looking at least six to eight weeks before the end of your policy term.
-This will allow yourself enough time to make the decision that is best for you.
+This will allow you enough time to make the decision that is best for you.

 When not to cancel car insurance